Office of Scholarships and Financial Aid Withdrawal Policy

 Withdrawal calculation timeline Accordion Closed

-Once a student officially withdraws or the university learns that a student has unofficially withdrawn, NAU has 45 days to perform the R2T4 calculation.
+Once a student officially withdraws or the university learns that a student has unofficially withdrawn, NAU has 45 days to return the unearned funds to the Department of Education.

 Post-Withdrawal Disbursements (PWD)